burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 I won't be hosting these files as I don't have access to a server nor will I use my own computers as a server

-And the files are too big for github pages or any other service I can think of to host for free
+And the files are too big for github pages or any other service I can think of to host for free (~680 MB just for the Web Port)

 Thanks to
 - loypoll for the full decompilation of the recent Pizza Tower Update